 The fear of stalling on a hill start, believe me, is the least of problems because once you get it right, you’ll never look into automatic shifting gubbins.
 Unless.. maybe, if it’s got more than 500 horsepower.

-There is no denying where driving manual is an admirable art form that takes decades to master those perfect downshifts and heel-toe malarkey.
-Why not save them before they are all gone since waiting, will always lead to nothing because who knows when one will turn gluten intolerant or worse, lose an arm.
+There is no denying where driving manual is an admirable art form as it takes years to master those perfect downshifts and heel-toe malarkey.
+Why not save them before they are all gone since waiting will always lead to nothing because who knows when one will turn lactose intolerant or worse, lose an arm.

 " Do people actually care for heel-toe mumbo jumbo?
 Porsche doesn’t.. not entirely "